Hydration in a healthy diet

 Infants and young children have a higher proportion of body water than adults.
 They are also less heat tolerant and may be more likely to get dehydrated, especially when being physically active and in hot climates.
 Encouraging children to drink fluids regularly is important as children may not remember to have a drink by themselves.

-Our healthy hydration guides for children aged 1-4 years and 5-11 years is available to download below.
+Our healthy hydration guides for children aged 1-4 years and 5-11 years are available to download below.

 It’s a good idea for anyone caring for children to make sure that drinks, particularly water, are available regularly through the day and that children are encouraged to drink plenty of fluids.